How to Restrict Access to WordPress Pages: Creating a Members-Only Area

 Job done.

-The simplest way to restrict access to a specific page (or other post content) is to use the different ‘Visibility‘ settings that WordPress gives by default.
+The simplest way to restrict access to a specific page (or other post content) is to use the default visibility settings that WordPress gives by default.

 You can find these options on the right-hand panel wherever you add a new page or post:

-Under the Visibility settings, there are 3 options for the visibility of a page (or post):
+Under the Visibility settings, there are 2 options to make your page (or post) password protected or private:

-2. Password protected – Here, only the readers with the page’s (or post’s) password can unlock access to the content
+1. Password protected: Here, only the readers with the page’s (or post’s) password can unlock access to the content

 This is a very straightforward option giving you the ability to password protect individual pages and posts simply by assigning a password to that page (or post).